tausif1337/rickandmorty-graphql/README.md

 **Key parts:**
 - `GET_CHARACTERS_PAGINATED`: The query that asks for characters
-- Parameters: `page` (which page), `filter` (search text)
+- Parameters: `page` (which page to fetch)
-- Returns: character list with info, name, image, status, species
+- Returns: character list with pagination info, name, image, status, species

 **Think of it as:** A form you fill out to order food at a restaurant.

 ---

 ## 🎨 How User Interactions Work

-### When User Types in Search Box:

-1. User types "Rick"
-2. `onChangeText` calls `setSearchFilter("Rick")`
-3. `setSearchFilter` updates the search text in context
-4. `useQuery` automatically runs again with new search text
-5. Server returns characters matching "Rick"
-6. Screen updates to show only matching characters

-### When User Clicks Favorite Button:

-1. User clicks heart on a character
-2. `onPress` checks if character is already favorited
-3. If favorited: calls `removeFromFavorites(id)`
-4. If not favorited: calls `addToFavorites(id)`
-5. Context updates the favorites list
-6. Screen updates to show new heart color (❤️ or 🤍)

 ### When User Clicks Next Button: